The Legend Hunters

-The Legend Hunters (鬼吹灯之天星术) is a 2025 Chinese action film directed by Simon West and Li Yifan and written by Li Yifan.
+The Legend Hunters (寻龙诀·觅踪) is a 2025 Chinese action film directed by Simon West and Li Yifan and written by Li Yifan.
 It is based on the novel series Ghost Blows Out the Light by Zhang Muye.
-The film stars Zhang Hanyu, Jiang Wu and Celina Jade.
+The film stars Zhang Hanyu, Jiang Wu, Celina Jade and Lorenzo de Moor.

 The film was theatrically released in Brazil on May 8, 2025.
+The film was released on streaming services in mainland China on April 17, 2026.

 Premise

 The film follows a team of adventurers as they try to raid a tomb made by master tomb raiders.